shinkira/mouseVR/README.md

 ## Behavior PCB Overview

-### Version 2
-The behavior PCB has been upgraded to [Version 2](https://github.com/HMS-RIC/HarveyBehaviorPCB).
-This version is compatible with Teeensy 4.0 and includes additional functions.
+**The behavior PCB has been upgraded to [Version 2](https://github.com/HMS-RIC/HarveyBehaviorPCB)**.
+While similar to Version 1, Version 2 is compatible with Teeensy 4.0 and includes additional functions.

-### Version 1
 The behavior PCB has the circutry to monitor two lick inputs (for example if using lick left / lick right setup), control two independent solenoid valves for dispensing liquid reward, and interface with ball movement sensors.

 You can read sensors and control valves using **(a)** the teensy directly (with serial communication) **(b)** a USB-3001 NIDAQ plugged into the board **(c)** some combination of the teensy and the NIDAQ.